-Equity Risk
+Eauity Risk

 We have exposure to equity risk with respect to the equity securities that we hold in Arcturus.
-The carrying value of our investment in common stock and the option to purchase additional equity securities in Arcturus is \$32.6 million and \$2.8 million, respectively, as of March 31, 2020, and \$26.1 million and \$1.7 million, respectively, as of December 31, 2019.
+The carrying value of our investment in common stock and the option to purchase additional equity securities in Arcturus was \$140.2 million and none, respectively, as of June 30, 2020, and \$26.1 million and \$1.7 million, respectively, as of December 31, 2019.
+If the Arcturus stock price had been lower at June 30, 2020 compared to December 31, 2019, we may have reported a net loss for the quarter and an even greater net loss for the six months ended June 30, 2020.
 Given the historic volatility of the publicly traded stock price of Arcturus, the fair value of our investments in Arcturus may be subject to wide fluctuations which may have a significant impact on our earnings in future periods.
 See Item 1A: "Risk Factors" for additional details.